skypjack/entt/docs/md/core.md

 `EnTT` comes with its own `any` type.
 It may seem redundant considering that C++17 introduced `std::any`, but it is not (hopefully).<br/>
-In fact, the _type_ returned by an `std::any` is a const reference to an `std::type_info`, an implementation defined class that's not something everyone wants to see in a software.
+First of all, the _type_ returned by an `std::any` is a const reference to an `std::type_info`, an implementation defined class that's not something everyone wants to see in a software.
 Furthermore, there is no way to connect it with the type system of the library and therefore with its integrated RTTI support.<br/>